MickaelRigault/ztflc/README.md

 the code will use `ztfquery.marshal` to recover the information you need (ra, dec jdmin, jdmax).

-# Storing or updating marshal data .
+# Storing or updating marshal data.

 You can store ztf mashal target information locally using `ztfquery`.
 For instance, if you want to store the "Cosmology" program, simply do: